Our Research (Overview)

 At the molecular, cellular and physiological level, mechanisms underlying these diseases are highly integrated and interactive and, therefore, are difficult to study in isolation.
 This fact poses a formidable challenge to investigators and heightens the need for multidisciplinary research programs capable of pursuing a variety of interrelated scientific questions simultaneously.

-Commitment to precisely this type of multidisciplinary investigative approach is a major goal of our Center and is advanced by supporting Center investigators through enhanced training, core research support services, and by creating interactive networks of investigators that bring a variety of different types of expertise to a focused research effort.
+Commitment to precisely this type of multidisciplinary investigative approach is a major goal of our Institute and is advanced by supporting Institute investigators through enhanced training, core research support services, and by creating interactive networks of investigators that bring a variety of different types of expertise to a focused research effort.

-The Center draws upon the expertise of a wide range of investigators with complementary interests in diabetes, obesity, inflammation, lipid metabolism and atherosclerosis.
-Members of the Center’s faculty conduct both basic research to clarify the mechanisms causing diabetes and obesity and their consequences, and translational research to transform their research findings into clinical solutions.
+The Institute draws upon the expertise of a wide range of investigators with complementary interests in diabetes, obesity, inflammation, lipid metabolism and atherosclerosis.
+Members of the Institute’s faculty conduct both basic research to clarify the mechanisms causing diabetes and obesity and their consequences, and translational research to transform their research findings into clinical solutions.